HarryCapps/Functionality-of-Nicla-SENSE-ME/README.md

 CHEM501_DATA_CONVERTER.py

-Python code used to convert the data given by each sensor into a csv file.
+Python code used to convert the data given by BSEC and BLE sensor into a csv file.

 README.md